katemakescode/behind-the-web/README.md

 back end infrastructure and business logic.

 Note: the page should render adequately on both desktop and mobile, but has only been tested on Chrome 85 on Linux Mint.

 ## Roadmap
-* contact form error display
 * Merchant ecommerce stub
+* scrollspy and roll up labels
+* Akismet
+* 404 and 500 pages
+* message logging
+* wider testing

 ## Credits